mharen/mharen.github.io/_posts/2012/2012-11-19-fun-times-at-niagara-falls.md

 ![2012-10-27 08.27.27.jpg](/assets/2012/2012-10-27 08.27.27.jpg)

-I don’t remember what exactly was going on here…but they’re all in one place so I probably thought that was significant enough to document it with a photo.
+I don’t remember what exactly was going on here...but they’re all in one place so I probably thought that was significant enough to document it with a photo.

 ![2012-10-27 08.26.26.jpg](/assets/2012/2012-10-27 08.26.26.jpg)